OpenObservatory/ooni-hackathon-2016/Readme.md

 There is a local copy of all the OONI reports in case you want to download them and use them during the hackathon.
-It can be accessed via:
+It can be accessed via [HTTP](http://oonicdn.fritz.box), [FTP](ftp://oonicdn.fritz.box) as well as via rsync using following endpoint: `rsync oonicdn.fritz.box::oonicdn`.

-XXX fill me in